TechnicalBuildingSystems/BuildingControlLib/README.md

 ### Version

-The current version 0.1.0 is a pre-release.
+The current version 1.0.0 is the first official release.

 ### How to cite **BuildingControlLib**